-In total, I have determined the sticking probability of $H_2$ impinging on hydrogen-covered Pd(100) for coverages $\Theta_H = 1/4, 1/3, 1/2, 5/9, 2/3, 3/4$ and 7/9, respectively.
-The corresponding calculated relative sticking probabilities $S(\Theta)/S(0)$ determined for an incident kinetic energy of $E{kin} = 0.1 \text{ eV}$ are summarized in Fig. 3 and compared to experimental results for an $H_2$ gas [40].
-This particular kinetic energy has been chosen as a compromise, being somewhat larger than typical thermal energies but not too large so that still steering and dynamical trapping can occur.
+In total, I have determined the sticking probability of H2 impinging on hydrogen-covered Pd(100) for coverages $\Theta{\rm H}$ = 1/4, 1/3, 1/2, 5/9, 2/3, 3/4 and 7/9, respectively.
+The corresponding calculated relative sticking probabilities $S(\Theta)/S(0)$ determined for an incident kinetic energy of $E{\rm kin} = 0.1$ eV are summarized in Fig. 3 and compared to experimental results for a H2 gas at 170 K. This particular kinetic energy has been chosen as a compromise, being somewhat larger than typical thermal energies but not too large so that still steering and dynamical trapping can occur.
 The various calculated results at the same coverage are obtained for different adsorbate structures; they are discussed in detail in the following.
 The different considered coverage structures are numbered consecutively and illustrated in Figs. 5-13.
 The experimental results are larger than the calculated ones.
-It has to be noted that the experiments were performed using an $H_2$ gas whereas the simulations correspond to a molecular beam setup with a mono-energetic beam.
+It has to be noted that the experiments were performed using an $H_2$ gas at 170 K with a corresponding Boltzmann distribution in the kinetic energy and the molecules impinging with a cosine distribution on the surface with respect to the angle of incidence, typical for a thermal gas.
+The simulations, on the other hand, correspond to a molecular beam setup with a mono-energetic beam impinging under normal incidence on the surface.
 Furthermore, no internal excitations such as vibrations or rotations have been considered in the initial conditions of the AIMD simulations.
+Whereas rotations are known to hinder adsorption in the system $H_2/Pd(100)$ , additional vibrations tend to increase the sticking probability.
 Still it is satisfying that the calculated results are enveloped by the measured sticking probabilities indicating that the qualitative trends as a function of the coverage are reproduced.

 FIG. 3.
 Relative dissociative adsorption probability $S(\Theta)/S(0)$ of hydrogen on hydrogen-covered Pd(100) as a function of the coverage.
-The theoretical results are obtained for an initial kinetic energy of 0.1 eV at different configuration of the adsorbed hydrogen atoms whereas the experimental results by by Behm et al. [40] are measured using an ????
+The theoretical results are obtained for an initial kinetic energy of 0.1 eV at different configurations of the adsorbed hydrogen atoms whereas the experimental results by Behm et al. (Ref.
+40) are measured using a H2 gas at 170 K.

 Furthermore, all calculated results were obtained for a particular periodic arrangement of adsorbed hydrogen atoms within relatively small surface unit cells.
-For a realistic description of the experiment, a proper thermal distribution of the adsorbed hydrogen structures should be taken into account, as recently done for the H2 adsorption on H-covered Pd(111) using a reactive force field for the description of the interaction potential [35].
+For a realistic description of the experiment, a proper thermal distribution of the adsorbed hydrogen structures should be taken into account, as recently done for the H2 adsorption on H-covered Pd(111) using a reactive force field for the description of the interaction potential.
 In the following, I will report the relative stability of the considered adsorbate structures.
 Still, as mentioned in the introduction, I have made no attempt to perform any statistical average since the number of considered structures is still too small.
 In the following, I will rather focus on the general trends in the adsorption dynamics on precovered surfaces.